qzole/Beef_website/beef-lang.org/content/language-guide/expressions.md

 }

-/* This is ILLEGAN since "force" can cause the block to be entered even if the conditional variable declaration fails */ if ((let name == GetName() || (force))
+/* This is ILLEGAL since "force" can cause the block to be entered even if the conditional variable declaration fails */ if ((let name == GetName() || (force))
 {